dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 ## Obtaining the Dataset

-The dataset used in this project is the "Adult Census Income" dataset obtained from Kaggle.
+The dataset used in this project is the "Adult Census Income" dataset obtained from [Kaggle](https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download).
 It contains information about individuals, including various demographic and socio-economic features.
 The dataset comprises 48,842 observations and includes features such as age, education, marital status, occupation, and more.
-The income variable is the target, indicating whether an individual's income exceeds a certain threshold. here is the link to the Kaggle where you can find this dataset and download it. https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download; however you could find the sample test dataset which is the csv file on our github.
+The income variable is the target, indicating whether an individual's income exceeds a certain threshold. here is the [link to the Kaggle](https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download). where you can find this dataset and download it; however you could find the sample test dataset which is the csv file on our github.

-To obtain the dataset, download it from the available download link provided by Kaggle.
+To obtain the dataset, download it from the available download link provided by [Kaggle](https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download).
 Preprocess the dataset as described in the "Final_Code.ipynb" at pre-processing section before using it for training and evaluation.

 ## Files and Reports